bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 If ``bokehjs`` fails, please check if you are working inside the ``bokehjs`` directory.

-At this point you can typically use the ``setup.py`` script at the top level of the source checkout to manage building and installing BokehJS as part of the complete Bokeh library (see :ref:`devguide_python_setup`).
+At this point, you can typically use the ``setup.py`` script at the top level of the source checkout to manage the building and installing BokehJS as part of the complete Bokeh library (see :ref:`devguide_python_setup`).

 However, if you want to work on the BokehJS sources or use BokehJS as a